s0ymiranda/MPLInterpreter/errorMessages.md

 **Matrix Functions**
 INVALID: Empty matrix (0×0)
 INVALID: Inconsistent row sizes

-INVALID: Matrix multiplication dimension mismatch
+INVALID: Matrix arguments must be vectors or names
-INVALID: Matrix addition requires equal dimensions
+INVALID: One or more elements in the matrix could not be evaluated

 INVALID: Expected a Matrix
 IMPOSSIBLE: Matrix is singular (determinant=0)
+INVALID: Expected a numeric value Matrix
-INVALID: Non-square matrix ([m×n] cannot be inverted/get eIGENVALUES/LU DECOMPOSED)
+INVALID: Non-square matrix [m×n] cannot be inverted/get eIGENVALUES/LU DECOMPOSED /Tridiagonal
-INVALID: Matrix must be symmetric for tridiagonal form
-INVALID: Matrix contains non-numeric elements
-IMPOSSIBLE: Matrix is not positive definite
+INVALID: Cannot compute Real Eigenvalues

 **Integral**
+INVALID: Expected variable 'varName' in function funcName
+INVALID: Expected that elements in the function evaluate to numeric values
+INVALID: Expected Pair, got [typeA]
+INVALID: Expected Pair, got different type
-INVALID: Integral bounds must be numeric
+INVALID: Expected numeric values in the interval
-INVALID: Integration variable must be identifier
+INVALID: Integration variable must be a Name
-IMPOSSIBLE: Integral diverges in interval [a,b]

 **ODE Solving**
-INVALID: ODE function must use the specified variable [variable_name]
-INVALID: Initial condition must be pair
-INCALID: ODE function not contains the variable
+INVALID:  Expected variable 'varName' in function funcName
+INVALID: Expected that elements in the function evaluate to numeric values
+INVALID: Invalid arguments received
-INVALID: time interval must be ordered as [t_init, t_final] where t_final > t_init
+INVALID: Time interval must be ordered as [t_init, t_final] where t_final > t_init
+INVALID: ODE variable must be a Name

 **Interpolation**
-IMPOSSIBLE: Extrapolation beyond data range

-**Recursion**
+INVALID: Expected a Vector
+INVALID: Expected a Number for interpolation
+INVALID: Interpolation requires vector of (x, y) pairs
+INVALID: Expected numeric values in the Pair

+**Name/Assigment**
 INVALID: Recursive assignment detected for variable '[name]'

-**Pair**\
+INVALID: Expected a Name for assignment

+**Pair**
 INVALID: Expected Pair, got [Type]
 INVALID: Expected Pair, got different type
 INVALID: Pair elements must be evaluable expressions

+**FindRootBisection**
+INVALID: Invalid arguments received
+INVALID:  Expected variable 'varName' in function funcName
+INVALID: Expected that elements in the function evaluate to numeric values
+INVALID: Expected Pair, got [typeA]
+INVALID: Expected Pair, got different type
+INVALID: Expected numeric values in the interval
+INVALID: Interval must be ordered as [init, final] where final > init
+INVALID: Variable must be a Name
+INVALID: Iteration limit must be a Number